KAMI-Github/ERC721-AC/README.md

 -   `PLATFORM_ROLE`: Receives platform commission.
 -   `RENTER_ROLE`: Granted to users who actively rent NFTs.
 -   `UPGRADER_ROLE` (Upgradeable only): Can upgrade the implementation via UUPS (if granted separately from admin).

+## Considerations

+-   **Contract Size**: Due to the combination of features (ERC721A, AccessControl, ERC2981, Rentals, Pausable, USDC integration), the compiled contract size may exceed the 24KB limit recommended for deployment on some networks.
+This can lead to increased deployment costs or potential issues.
+Consider splitting functionality or optimizing further if size becomes a critical issue.

 ## License